Poland profile - Timeline

 1864-1914 - The Polish national movement in Russia, Prussia and Austria focuses on strengthening the grassroots through education, culture and political parties.

-1918 - Independent Polish state restored after the end of World War I. Marshal Jozef Pilsudski becomes head of state.
+1918 - After more than a century of foreign rule, an independent Polish state is restored after the end of World War I, with Marshal Jozef Pilsudski as head of state.

 1920 - Soviet Red Army offensive repulsed.